3BIM20162017/CElegansTP/README.md

 # CElegansTP
-n this practical course we will analyze the connectome of C. elegans that has been found by the OpenWorm project so far.
+In this practical course we will analyze the connectome of C. elegans that has been found by the OpenWorm project so far.